 Siri was brought to the Mac, but because most Mac apps are built different from iPhone apps, Siri doesn’t always work in the same way.
 Personally, I never use Siri on my Mac, but I have accidentally triggered Siri more times than I can count.

 Siri is activated with a dedicated Siri key on newer Macs with Apple silicon and a keyboard shortcut on older Macs.
 There’s also the Siri button in the menu bar.
 If you have AirPods, “Hey Siri” will work on the Mac, too.
-To turn this off, go to System Preferences > Siri (or System Settings in macOS Ventura).
+To turn this off, go to System Settings > Siri & Spotlight (or System Preferences in older versions).

-Set Keyboard Shortcut to Off.
-If you’ve recently connected AirPods to your Mac, you should consider disabling Listen for “Hey Siri” on AirPods.
-If you don’t want Siri at all, turn off Enable Ask Siri and turn off Show Siri in menu bar.
+Set Keyboard shortcut to Off.
+If you’ve recently connected AirPods to your Mac, you should consider setting Listen for to Off.
+If you don’t want Siri at all, turn off Ask Siri.

 How to disable Siri on iPhone and iPad